yusufariiq/Tribute-Website/README.md

-# Tribute Website
+# Tributes Website
 This repository was created to comply with the claim requirements for the "Responsive Web Design Certification" certificate held by freecodecamp.org.
-Pada website yang berisikan tentang perjalanan kehidupan seseorang yang bernama Steve Jobs.
+On a website that contains the journey of the life of a person named Steve Jobs.

 ## Tech

-We uses a number of open source projects to work properly:
+We use a number of open source projects to work properly:

-- [HTML] - Membuat halaman web dan menampilkan berbagai informasi di dalam sebuah browser Internet.
+- [HTML] - Creates web pages and displays various information in an Internet browser.
-- [CSS] - Mengubah serta mempercantik tampilan situs.
+- [CSS] - Designing the user interface of the site.

-## License
+##License

 MIT

-## Contact
+##Contact
 Ariiq Yusuf - @ariiqysf - ariiqyusufdu@gmail.com